Skip to Content

 What to Serve with Grilled Chicken Wings

 Grilled wings pair well with a variety of side dishes that complement their smoky, flavorful taste.
-Here are some great options:
+I like a cool, briny collard greens slaw.

 Cooking Considerations and Tips